okta/okta-mobile-swift/Sources/OktaOAuth2/OktaOAuth2.docc/IntroductionToAuthenticationFlows.md

 ## Typical Authenticator Workflow

 Most authenticators follow a typical pattern involving similarly-named functions: `start` and `resume`.
-Optionally, the `cancel` or `reset` functions can be used to reset a flow.
+Optionally the `reset` function can be used to reset a flow.

 ![Flowchart describing typical authenticator flow.](AuthenticatorFlowsWorkflow)